gbv/jskos-server/index.md

   `search=[keyword|notation]` specifies the keyword or notation (prefix) to search for

+  `language=[string]` comma-separated priority list of languages for labels in results

   `format=[string]` return format for suggestions: `jskos` or [`opensearch`]((http://www.opensearch.org/Specifications/OpenSearch/Extensions/Suggestions/1.1#Response_format)) (default)

 * **Success Response**